|

 Background

-Trauma and
+Trauma and emergency

-emergency management require fast
+management require fast resuscitative

-resuscitative measures and definitive care,
+measures and definitive care, as well as

-as well as major resources and advanced
+major resources and advanced continuous

-continuous expertise.
-These recourses and

-the expertise around the world are

-concentrated in the major trauma centers

-(Level I trauma centers) in urban settings.

-Subsequently, most of the population of the

-world is not covered by specialized trauma

 expertise.
+These recourses and the expertise

+around the world are concentrated in the

+major trauma centers (Level I trauma

+centers) in urban settings.
+Subsequently,

+most of the population of the world is not

+covered by specialized trauma expertise.

-Establishing trauma systems to
+Establishing trauma systems to cover, not

-rural areas is not an easy task, and
+not an easy task, and requires major

-requires major resources, and expertise.
+resources, and expertise.

 With advances in